-This committed expenditure relates to property and will be financed by internal funds when incurred.
+This committed expenditure relates to property and will be financed by a combination of the Group's own reserves and external financing.

 The company provided support to subsidiary companies, where the current liabilities exceeded current assets, for payments of debt until such time the subsidiary's current assets exceeds its current liabilities.